ats-tandjoeng7/Mapping_Earthquakes/README.md

 - ☑️ Deliverable 1: Add Tectonic Plate Data.
 - ☑️ Deliverable 2: Add Major Earthquake Data.
 - ☑️ Deliverable 3: Add an Additional Map.
-- ☑️ Summary: A summary on the Belly Button Biodiversity dashboard and integrated customizations (this ["README.md"](./README.md)).
+- ☑️ A Summary on how to create the earthquake map with multiple layers and maps (this ["README.md"](./README.md)).

 ### GitHub Repo Branches
 All deliverables in Module 14 challenge are committed in this GitHub repo as outlined below.